Our vision is of a world where God's love is shown through loving, respectful, and flourishing relationships.

 Anglican Women “exists to celebrate and support women, both lay and ordained, in their ministries and in their witness by providing the opportunity for fellowship and the concrete expression of their unity in Christ”.
 (The Most Rev’d Philip Aspinall, 2009) Anglican Women has existed in many dioceses [...]

 The Rt Rev’d Dr Peter Stuart and Nicki Stuart.
 On Tuesday, 5th June, the annual Diocesan Service for ALL women (though of course, men are most welcome too!) in the Diocese will take place at St Peter’s, 47 William Street, East Maitland.
-The post Diocesan AW Service at East Maitland appeared first on [...]
+This will make it easier for those who do not like to drive [.. [...]

 Thought for the Week